SepehrRad/SepehrRad.github.io/index.md

 ### Creating & Implementing a Business Intelligence (BI) Concept for an Enterprise Web Application

 #### Final B.Sc.
-Practical Project in Cooperation with innovas GmbH - Cologne University of Applied Sciences
+Practical Project in Cooperation with innovas GmbH (.MSG Group) - Cologne University of Applied Sciences

 As part of my final practical project work at the Cologne University of Applied Sciences, I developed and implemented a BI concept for an online platform of the innovas GmbH delivering data to different health insurance companies.